Stuck for career ideas? Inspiration may be only a piece of paper away.

 Sometimes careers are seen as an extension of the subjects you like at school.
 There’s nothing wrong with this approach but it doesn’t work for everyone.
 What if you don’t have a favourite subject?
 Or don’t enjoy your studies?

-In reality, careers draw different aspects of ourselves together, including ability, skills and personality.
+In reality, careers are shaped by a range of factors including ability, skills and personality.
 Subject knowledge, for example, may come second to softer skills, such as problem solving or team work.
-And many people work in jobs which have no clear link to school subjects at all.
+Many jobs have no clear link to school subjects at all.

 With this in mind, it makes sense to look for career inspiration across all parts of life.
 Try this task to start thinking about careers in a much wider way.